POST 1122

 Surrendering rights and freedom always – always – creates misery and hopelessness.
 We like to speak of American exceptionalism, but if we have that, it’s from a bedrock foundation of hope, of endless possibilities, of the freedom to be free and the dream – The Dream! – of something better for ourselves and for our children.
 We can and will be exceptional, but only if we grant ourselves the ingredients for it.

 But we’ve cut that short.
-We were having a fine, if imperfect time, but now we’ve fallen off the sled.
+We were having a fine, if imperfect time, but now we’ve fallen off the American Dream sled.
 We’re tumbling and cold.
 Hard snow is plugging our nostrils and blinding our eyes.
-We grunt with each body blow and only hope for air.
+We grunt with each body blow and hope for air.
 We’re dizzy and disoriented and we don’t know where the sled is.
 The snow fog has obscured everything and we can’t tell up from down.
 We’ve got to find that sled and get back on it.
 Then we’ll fix what needs fixing.
 Everything of value, everything we hold dear depends on our doing that.

 But the sled is nowhere to be seen.
 It’s turning dark and hope is dimming.
 The dawn will come, of course, but we will need to dig the snow from our faces if we’re to see the light and figure out what to do.